-For these reasons, and based on the entire record, the Court finds that under the Rooker-Feldman doctrine, it lacks subject matter jurisdiction to consider Mr. Green's claim to redetermine the Foreclosure Action.
+For these reasons, and based on the entire record, the Court finds that under the Rooker-Feldman doctrine, it lacks subject matter jurisdiction to consider Ms. Williams' claim to redetermine the Foreclosure Action.
 Accordingly, the Motions to Dismiss this claim are granted.5

-Whether this Court Should Abstain from Considering Mr. Green's Claims Under the Younger Abstention Doctrine
+Whether this Court Should Abstain from Considering Ms. Williams' Claims Under the Younger Abstention Doctrine

-As an alternative basis for relief, the WF Defendants argue that this Court should abstain from considering Mr. Green's claims under the Younger abstention doctrine.
+As an alternative basis for relief, the WF Defendants argue that this Court should abstain from considering Ms. Williams' claims under the Younger abstention doctrine.

 The Younger abstention doctrine reflects the principle that federal courts should not interfere with the progress of certain types of pending state court proceedings.
-As the Supreme Court has stated, the scope of this doctrine extends to "'state criminal prosecutions'", "'civil enforcement proceedings'", and "civil proceedings . . . that 'implicate a State's interest in enforcing the orders and judgments of its courts."
+As the Supreme Court has stated, the scope of this doctrine extends to "state criminal prosecutions", "civil enforcement proceedings", and "civil proceedings . . . that 'implicate a State's interest in enforcing the orders and judgments of its courts."
 Walker, 2018 WL 1796543, at 2-3 (quoting Sprint Commc'ns, Inc. v.
 Jacobs, 571 U.S. 69, 72-73 (2013)).

-Here, Mr. Green advances six claims.
+Here, Ms. Williams advances six claims.
 All address important interests, to be sure, including the question of violations of the automatic stay and the protections that arise under federal remedial statutes that apply to borrowers and lenders - the FDCPA, the FCRA, and TILA.
-He also asserts two claims that address matters addressed in the state court Foreclosure
+She also asserts two claims that address matters addressed in the state court Foreclosure Action and the foreclosure judgment, for damages and recovery of her mortgage and property maintenance payments, and for a redetermination of the Foreclosure Action.

-5 For substantially the same reasons, and in the alternative, the Court finds that the doctrines of res judicata and collateral estoppel would prevent a full consideration of Mr. Green's claim for redetermination of the Foreclosure Action here.
+5 For substantially the same reasons, and in the alternative, the Court finds that the doctrines of res judicata and collateral estoppel would prevent a full consideration of Ms. Williams' claim for redetermination of the Foreclosure Action here.